DomHenry/TTD-models/README.md

 # TTD-models

-The material provided here is the supplementary material for *Henry, D.A.W., Lee,.
-A.T.K. & Altwegg, R. (2019).
+The material provided here is some of the Supporting Information for *Henry, D.A.W., Lee, A.T.K. & Altwegg, R. (2019).
 Can time-to-detection models with fewer survey replicates provide a robust alternative to traditional site-occupancy models?
 Methods in Ecology and Evolution*

 The R code and JAGS model definitions are provided to reproduce the simulations and graphical outputs.
-We also define the models used to analyses the field data.
+We also define the models used to analyse the field data.

 For the bird point count data used in the occupancy models, see the Dryad data repository: XXX